 What Keeps Birds Out of Your Yard

-Many birders focus on adding bird feeders, water, native plants, birdhouses and other features to their yard to attract birds.
-But have you ever really looked at your yard, garden or landscape to see what may be keeping birds away.
+Many birders focus on adding bird feeders, water, native plants, birdhouses, and other features to their yards to attract birds.
+But have you ever really looked at your yard, garden, or landscape to see what may be keeping birds away?
 Understanding these possible problems can help you make your yard even more bird-friendly.

 Top 10 Things That Keep Birds Out of Your Yard